amirave/pico-compiler/README.md

 This is setup I made and used to make games for Pico-8 with Visual Studio Code, instead of their default editor.

 # What is Pico 8?
-"PICO-8 is a fantasy console for making, sharing and playing tiny games and other computer programs.
+>PICO-8 is a fantasy console for making, sharing and playing tiny games and other computer programs.
 It feels like a regular console, but runs on Windows / Mac / Linux.
-When you turn it on, the machine greets you with a commandline, a suite of cartridge creation tools, and an online cartridge browser called SPLORE."
+When you turn it on, the machine greets you with a commandline, a suite of cartridge creation tools, and an online cartridge browser called SPLORE.

 # How to use
 You'll need to use the picotools library: https://github.com/dansanderson/picotool